-Using the Johari Window model to improve relationships & communication
+Using the Johari Window model in 4 steps to improve relationships & communication

 Have you ever been asked in a job interview, “What are your greatest strengths and weaknesses?”
 It’s a difficult question to answer, not only because you don’t want to give the wrong impression, but also because it’s hard to know what the honest answer is.